 How do I determine the directorate/office and division of the program I want to apply to?

-On NSF.gov you can find a list of all directorates/offices and divisions under the Research Areas tab on the top menu bar.
-If you navigate to a particular directorate, office, or division, you can select Programs from the left navigation menu to view all programs associated with that directorate, office, or division.
+On NSF.gov you can find a list of all directorates/offices and divisions under Find Funding & Apply on the top menu bar.
+Go to the By Directorate option under Explore funding to view all programs associated with a particular directorate, office, or division.
+NSF's Funding Search also allows you to explore funding opportunities by keyword, eligibility and other criteria.

 When creating a new proposal, can multiple programs be selected?

 Step 2 (Where to Apply) in the proposal setup wizard will display one or multiple programs, depending on the selected funding opportunity.
-When more than one program is available for selection, you can select one or multiple programs before continuing to the next proposal setup wizard step.
+You can only select one program in Step 2.
+Once the proposal is created, you may add additional programs by clicking the link labeled "Manage Where to Apply" if allowable for your type of proposal.

 In the proposal setup wizard, only the programs identified in the selected funding opportunity will display in Step 2 (Where to Apply).
 After the proposal is created, lead collaborative and single submission proposers can navigate to the Manage Where to Apply page from the proposal main page Manage Where to Apply link and select the Limit selections to those identified in the funding opportunity checkbox to view relevant programs.